-Distributors, are not considered as downstream users, and would have to comply only with the 'instruction for use and disposal' obligations and pass down the supply chain relevant information necessary to enable appropriate use and disposal of the substance or mixture containing microplastic.
+Distributors89, are not considered as downstream users, and would have to comply only with the 'instruction for use and disposal' obligations and pass down the supply chain relevant information necessary to enable appropriate use and disposal of the substance or mixture containing microplastic.

 The green shapes indicate that there is no microplastic concern, or that no restriction applies ('full' derogation).

-The red shape indicates that the substance or mixture cannot be placed on the market after the restrictions enters into force (EiF) or after the transitional period specified in
+The red shape indicates that the substance or mixture cannot be placed on the market after the restrictions enters into force (EiF) or after the

-$^{\rm 87}$ More information on downstream users and end-users is available here:
+87 More information on downstream users and end-users is available here: https://echa.europa.eu/regulations/reach/downstream-users/about-downstream-users/who-is-a-downstream-users/who-is-a-downstream-users who-is-a-downstream-users who-is-a transitional period specified in paragraph 6 of the restriction proposal.

-&lt;u>https://echa.europa.eu/regulations/reach/downstream-users/about-downstream-users/who-is-a-downstream-user.
-End users use substances or mixtures but do not supply them further downstream.
-Examples include users of adhesives, coatings and inks, lubricants, cleaning agents, solvents and chemical reagents like bleaching products.
-This includes producers of articles.

-&lt;sup>88 'Placing on the market for the first time' means the first natural or legal person who supplies or makes available substances, mixtures or articles on the market in the EU.
+88 'Placing on the market for the first time' means the first natural or legal person who supplies or makes available substances, mixtures or articles on the market in the EU.
 The first placing on the market in the EU will either be by the manufacturer or the importer of the substance, mixture or article concerned.

-&lt;sup>89 Distributor: Actor who only stores and places on the market substances, on their own or in a mixture.
+89 Distributor: Actor who only stores and places on the market substances, on their own or in a mixture.
 This is not a downstream user according to REACH definition in Article 3(13 and 14).